 I would not want young people I most care about to learn the following:

 1) The fifty ways to use their bits to titillate themselves and others for the pure purpose of titillation.
 That’s what the Internet and porn magazines are for, should the individual be so inclined.
+There are helpful online resources like PlugLust.com that help young women and also men to use sex toys safely.
+Sexual exploration should both be a satiating and safe journey all throughout.
 Though I wouldn’t mind the young ones being informed which Internet activities and purchases would be considered criminal.

 2) The myriad ways their bits can be used to facilitate sexual satiation in non-traditional unions.
 Again, that’s what the Internet is for.
 I wouldn’t be adverse to student groups that help ensure sexuality in non-traditional unions is informed (e.g., protecting youth from predators in the non-traditional union they are considering).